 7. Criminal background check consent and compliance agreement

-· Satisfactory score(s) on the standardized preadmission assessment exam (TEAS); the overall score must be 68.3 or higher and the reading score must be 76.1 or higher.
-NOTE: The TEAS testing limit is 2 testing attempts at least 3 months apart within a calendar year.
+· Satisfactory score(s) on the standardized pre-admission assessment exam (TEAS); the overall score must be 68.3 or higher and the reading score must be 76.1 or higher.
+NOTE: The maximum TEAS testing limit is 2 full test attempts at least 3 months apart within a calendar year.
 Tests taken at ALL testing locations count towards the maximum number of test attempts